Advocacy

 Update: Committee Hearing on Homelessness Criminalization

-We need your assistance on two state policy issues that have hearings this week – supporting increased funding for the Georgia Housing Voucher Program and opposing House Bill 295 which proposes to criminalize homelessness.
+We need your assistance on two state policy issues that support increased funding for the Georgia Housing Voucher Program and opposing House Bill 295 which proposes to criminalize homelessness.

-In the meantime, please email and call members of the committee.
+Please email and call members of the committee to voice your concerns.
 Distribute email alerts.
 Communications from the committee members’ constituents (including their home addresses in the email) are most effective.
-Please let Elizabeth Appley know if you plan to come and testify and what you plan to say.
 You can also come to the capitol on Tuesday or Wednesday morning and talk to Committee members between 10:00 AM and 12:00 PM.

 MONTHLY FEDERAL, STATE, and LOCAL ADMINISTRATION UPDATES for ATLANTA COC